edgemicro-kubernetes/edgemicro-k8/README.md

 helloworld-569d6565f9-lwrrv   1/1       Running   0          17m

 ```
-As you can see that helloworld pod came up with  only 1 containers.
+As you can see that helloworld pod came up with  only 1 container.
 The injection is not yet enabled.
-The following sections enables the injection.

-Delete the existing deployment
+Delete this deployment

 ```
 kubectl delete -f samples/helloworld/helloworld.yaml --namespace=default